 - Nerve-sparing prostatectomy approach.
-Sometimes it is not possible to save the nerve, and you will need surgery.
+Sometimes it is impossible to save the nerve, and you will need surgery.
 Cutting two nerves can affect how a man has an erection.
 If only one side of the nerves is cut or removed, the man may have a less erectile function.
-This may be the case if only one side of the nerve bundle is cut for whether there will be any function left depends on if both sides of the bundle were still intact during surgery or not.
-If either side was not disrupted during surgery, then there might be some normal function afterward.
-But it sometimes takes months to know for sure what will happen because surgeons handle these nerves, and it could take a while before they can work again after surgery.
+This may be the case if only one side of the nerve bundle is cut, for whether there will be any function left depends on whether both sides of the bundle were still intact during surgery.
+If either side was not disrupted during surgery, there might be some normal function afterward.
+But it sometimes takes months to know what will happen because surgeons handle these nerves, and it could take a while before they can work again after surgery.

 - Laparoscopic radical prostatectomy.
 The surgeon makes cuts, and long tools go in.
 They put a thin tube (laparoscope) and instruments in the cuts.
 This helps them see inside when they do the procedure.

 - Robotic-assisted laparoscopic prostatectomy.
 Surgeons will sometimes use a robot system to do surgery.
 The surgeon sits at a computer and moves the arms of the robot.
 This is only possible with special equipment and training.
 Not all hospitals can do this type of surgery.